ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Let's create an index on our `books` database from the dashboard.
 Select the database, then choose the **Design Documents** tab and **Query Indexes** from the menu.

-Any existing indexes are listed on the right side: A `special` index must exist that represents the primary index, based on the document's `_id`.
+Any existing indexes are listed on the side: A `special` index must exist that represents the primary index, based on the document's `_id`.

 Complete the index definition with the JSON: